kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 (transcriber) pip3 install -r requirements/requirements.txt
 ```

-For sentiment analysis we user the corpora from textblob
+For sentiment analysis we use the corpora from textblob.
 run the following command to download it
 ```
 python -m textblob.download_corpora
 ```

 ### 1. Download Models and Sample Audio files
 The model files are too large to be uploaded on GitHub.
-Hence download them from here [click here](https://drive.google.com/drive/folders/1wuhkZ3b5jKfoNIDfaEzrdg-KZVagk-lS?usp=sharing)
+Hence, download them from [here](https://drive.google.com/drive/folders/1wuhkZ3b5jKfoNIDfaEzrdg-KZVagk-lS?usp=sharing)

 Once the model files are downloaded, move them to the proper storage structure such that the main file can read them.
 Directory structure to follow: